The classification of term structure shapes in the two-factor Vasicek model -- a total positivity approach: Proof of the main result

 To complete the proof of Theorem~\ref{thm:main}, we need to show sufficiency, i.e., that all listed shapes are actually attainable.
 Before going into details, we describe the general strategy of the proof: Let a shape $\mathsf{S}$ of the forward curve with $k$ local extrema be given.
 Choosing a suitable Descartes-subsystem $\cD'$ of $\cD$ with $k+1$ elements, we can apply Theorem~\ref{thm:extremal} and find a D-polynomial $f$ in $\cD'$, such that $f$ has a sign sequence with $k$ sign changes, which corresponds to the shape $\mathsf{S}$.
 Padding the list of coefficients with zeroes, we can write $f$ as a D-polynomial in the full system $\cD$, i.e. as

 where we have labeled the coefficients $a$ consistently with the basis functions of $\cD$.
-Comparing coefficients with \eqref{eq:l_poly}, we can conclude that the shape $\mathsf{S}$ is attainable\footnote{In fact even $\Sigma$-attainable.} in the Vasicek-model, if we can show that the system of equations
+Comparing coefficients with \eqref{eq:l_poly}, we can conclude that the shape $\mathsf{S}$ is attainable in the Vasicek-model, if we can show that the system of equations